openelections/openelections-data-nv/blog.md

 If you've been writing scrapers long enough, chances are you've come across what could be fairly called "the form from hell."
 It usually is found on a URL that ends .aspx and features paginated links that have a JavaScript URL that performs a postback request to the server.
 In other words, not something that you can just iterate over using a unique ID for every record.

-That's the kind of site the Nevada Secretary of State has for its [database of precinct-level election results](http://www.nvsos.gov/electionresults/PrecinctReport.aspx), and this is the story of how I retrieved them for OpenElections.
+That's the kind of site the Nevada Secretary of State has for its [database of precinct-level election results](http://www.nvsos.gov/electionresults/PrecinctReport.aspx), and this is the story of how I retrieved them for [OpenElections](http://openelections.net/about/), a Knight Foundation-funded project that's building a database of certified election results from all 50 states.
 The story goes through some of the usual stages of scraping: denial, annoyance and finally acceptance.
 It ends with a clean copy of every precinct-level result from 2004 through 2012, and I'm hoping the state adds 2014 results soon.

 ### Denial